suffolklibraries/lgc/content/collections/events/springboard-junior-24-09.md

     content:
       -
         type: text
-        text: 'The classes offer a safe and welcoming space, that includes creativity, movement games, sensory props and structured exercises and routines.'
+        text: 'The class uses dance as a tool to develop motor skills and creativity through movement games, sensory props and structured exercises and routines.'
   -
     type: paragraph
     content: